-As of , 2020
+As of , 2021

-Pro for ma as
+Pro forma as

-A ctual Pro forr na adjus ted(1)
+Actual Pro forma adjusted (1)

-(in thousands, exce ot share and per share data)
+(in thousa ands, except sha are and per share data)

-Cash, cash equivalents and restricted cash \$ \$ \$
+Cash, cash equivalents and restricted cash \$ 9 5 \$

-Debt, net \$ \$ \$
+Debt, net \$ 6 \$

 Convertible preferred stock, \$0.001 par value, 19,870,040 shares authorized; 19,034,437 shares issued and outstanding, actual; no shares authorized, issued and outstanding, pro forma and pro forma as adjusted

-Stockholders' (deficit) equity: Common stock, \$0.001 par value, 60,000,000 shares authorized; shares issued and outstanding, actual; shares authorized and shares issued and outstanding, pro forma; and shares authorized, shares issued and outstanding, pro forma as adjusted Additional paid-in capital Accumulated other comprehensive loss Accumulated deficit
+Stockholders' (deficit) equity:

+Common stock, \$0.001 par value, 65,000,000 shares authorized; shares issued and outstanding, actual; shares authorized and shares issued and outstanding, pro forma; and shares authorized, shares issued and outstanding, pro forma as adjusted

+Additional paid-in capital

+Accumulated other comprehensive loss

+Accumulated deficit

 Total stockholders' (deficit) equity

-Total capitalization \$ \$ \$
+Total capitalization \$ 9 5 \$

-(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ would increase or decrease, respectively, the amount of cash and cash per share (the midpoint of the price range set forth on the cover page of this prospectus)
+Each \$1.00 increase or decrease in the assumed initial public offering price of would increase or decrease, respectively, the amount of cash and cash per share (the midpoint of the price range set forth on the cover page of this prospectus)

-equivalents, additional paid-in capital, total stockholder's equity and total capitalization by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discount and commissions, and estimated offering expenses payable by us.
+equivalents, additional paid-in capital, total stockholder's equity and total capitalization by \$million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discount and commissions, and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease, respectively, the amount of cash and cash equivalents, working capital, total assets and stockholders' deficit by approximately \$ million, assuming the assumed initial public offering price per share, remains the same.
+An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease, respectively, the amount of cash and cash equivalents, working capital, total assets and stockholders' deficit by approximately \$million, assuming the assumed initial public offering price per share, remains the same.
 The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of this offering determined at pricing.

-The outstanding share information following this offering in the table above is based on shares of common stock outstanding as of , 2020 (after giving effect to the conversion of all shares of convertible preferred stock outstanding as of , 2020 into shares of common stock) and excludes the following:
+The outstanding share information following this offering in the table above is based on shares of common stock outstanding as of , 2021 (after giving effect to the conversion of all shares of convertible preferred stock outstanding as of , 2021 into shares of common stock) and excludes the following:

-- shares of our common stock issuable upon the exercise of options outstanding as of exercise price of \$ per share; - shares of our common stock issuable upon the exercise of options granted subsequent to , 2020, with a weighted-average exercise price of \$ per share; - shares of common stock reserved for issuance under the 2021 Plan, which will become effective in connection with the completion of this offering as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the 2021 Plan; - shares of common stock available for future issuance under the 2012 Plan; and - shares of our common stock reserved for future issuance under the ESPP which will become effective in connection with the completion of this offering, as well as any shares of common stock that may be issued pursuant to provisions in our ESPP that automatically increase the number of shares of our common stock reserved under the ESPP.
+- shares of our common stock issuable upon the exercise of options outstanding as of , 2021, with a weighted-average exercise price of \$ per share; - shares of our common stock issuable upon the exercise of options granted subsequent to , 2021, with a weighted-average exercise price of \$ per share; - shares of common stock reserved for issuance under the 2021 Plan, which will become effective in connection with the completion of this offering as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the 2021 Plan; - shares of common stock available for future issuance under the 2012 Plan; and - shares of our common stock reserved for future issuance under the ESPP which will become effective in connection with the completion of this offering, as well as any shares of common stock that may be issued pursuant to provisions in our ESPP that automatically increase the number of shares of our common stock reserved under the ESPP.